Akinwalee/docket/README.md

 # docket
-A simple organizaer App built with React
+A simple organizer App built with React